 Do you provide post abortion counseling?

 Yes.
 We understand that some experience a sense of grief after having an abortion.
 Our post abortive peer counseling can be a one-on-one session or we also have group sessions available.
 Please contact our client services director for more information.

 Are all of your services really free or low cost?

 Yes!
 It is the policy of Riverside Life Services, to provide essential services regardless of the patient’s ability to pay.
 Discounts and free services are offered based on family size and annual income.
 We are a community supported organization.
 The people who give to our organization really care about those facing an unintended pregnancy and know it can be a very stressful time and want you to have medical care.
 Many of our donors have been touched by this issue in some way.

 What services can you provide at your evening clinic?

 Riverside Life Services is committed to providing you with everything you need to make an informed choice.
 We believe women and men have a right to get accurate information from a resource that will not profit from choices they make.
 We never turn away anyone for the inability to pay.
 All services are confidential.
-We do not provide or refer for abortions.
+We do not provide or refer for abortions but we can direct you to an OB/GYN in your area who can assist you before, during and after any decision you make.
 We do not profit from any of your sexual health or pregnancy decisions.